15 Days Tour - "Vietnam, Laos & Thailand"

 - Alcoholic beverages

-- Optional motorcycle loss/damage waiver (please see details under "Insurance")
+- Optional motorcycle loss/damage waiver (please see details below)

 - Visa for Laos and Vietnam (passport valid for min.
 6 months, a passport photos.)
 Please note that you need two visas for Laos since and one visa for Vietnam.
 Costs and visa process depending on your nationality.
 For more information please contact us